JuliaGtk/Gtk4.jl/docs/src/manual/listtreeview.md

 and which shouldn't.
 We will do this by adding an additional column to the list store that is hidden.
 The column will be of type `Bool` and a value `true` indicates that the entry is to be shown while `false` indicates the opposite.
-We make the filtering based on this column by a call to `G_.setvisible_column`.
+We make the filtering based on this column by a call to `Gtk4.visible_column`.
 The full example now looks like this:

 ```julia